GavinGYM/Rshell/README.md

 3. Execute the appropriate commands using fork, execvp, and waitpid
 4. A test command which returns 0 (TRUE) if the test succeeds and 1 (FALSE) if the test fails.
 And the test command also has  a symbolic equivalent \[ \].
 5. It has Parentheses ( ) as precedence operators in rshell.
 The parentheses operators are used to change the precedence of the execution of commands, connectors, and chains of connectors.
+6. Our Rshell properly handles input redirection <, output redirection > and >>, and piping |.

 We designed this program by using composite pattern.